 Suggestions and feedback for enhancements, improvements, or clarifications to this manual are welcome.
-Please submit by using the BHRS Clinical Documentation Guide Feedback Form or by emailing Quality Improvement.
+Please send feedback to BHRSQM@marincounty.org.

 1.2.
 COMPLIANCE

 Marin County Behavioral Health and Recovery Services (BHRS) is a county behavioral health organization (also referred to as a Mental Health Plan) that provides services to the community and then seeks reimbursement from state and federal funding sources.
 There are many rules associated with billing the state and federal government, thus the need for this documentation guide.
 In general, good ethical standards meet nearly all of the requirements.
 At times, there is a need to provide some guidance and clarity so staff can efficiently and effectively document for the services they provide.